-- Everyone has the right to know the public information without being obliged to explain the motives.
+- Everyone has the right of access to public information without the need to explain the reasons.

-- Everyone has the right to get to know the public information, through the original document or by obtaining a copy of it in the form or format that enables full access to the content of the document.
+- Everyone has the right of access to public information, through an authentic document or by obtaining its copy in a form or format that enables full access to the content of the document.

-- Any information the applicant considers may help to identify the information requested.
+- Any data the applicant considers that might help in identifying the required information.

-- Any person, when considering that the rights provided by this law have been violated, has the right to appeal in an administrative manner to the Commissioner for the Right of Information and Protection of Personal Data in accordance with this Law and the Code of Administrative Procedures.
+- Any person deeming that his/her rights provided by this law are violated, shall be entitled to file an administrative complaint with the Commissioner for the Right to Information and Protection of Personal Data, in compliance with this law and the Code of Administrative Procedures.

-- The administrative appeal to the Commissioner for the Right to Information and Protection of Personal Data is done within 30 working days from the day when: the complainant has received notice of refusal of information; the deadline foreseen in this law for the provision of information has expired.
+- The administrative complaint with the Commissioner for the Right to Information and Protection of Personal Data shall be filed within 30 business days from the date: the applicant has received notification on the refusal of information;

-- The request for information is handled by the National Territorial Planning Agency as soon as possible, but no later than 10 working days from the day of its submission, unless the special law provides otherwise.
+- The request for information shall be handled by the National Territorial Planning Agency, as soon as possible, but no later than 10 business days from its submission, unless the special law provides otherwise.

-- When the request is unclear with regard to its content and nature, the NTPA immediately contacts the person to make the necessary clarifications, but always no later than 48 hours from the date of submission of the request.
+- Where the request is unclear in its content or nature, NTPA shall immediately contact the applicant to make the necessary clarifications, but in any case, no later than 48 hours from the date of the request submission.

-- If after the review of the request the public authority ascertains that it does not possess the requested information, it shall, not later than 10 calendar days from the date of submission of the request, send it to the competent authority, informing the applicant as well.
+- If, after the review of the request, the public authority ascertains that it does not possess the requested information, this authority shall, no later than 10 calendar days from the date of the request submission, forward it to the competent authority, by simultaneously notifying the applicant as well.

-- Public administration services are free of charge.
+- Public administration services are provided free of charge.

-- The provision for information may be made against a previously determined and publicly announced tariff on its website and in the public reception venues.
+- The disclosure of information may be made against a previously determined tariff made public by the public authority on its website and in the public reception venues.

-- Citizens regularly registered in social aid schemes as well as beneficiary entities, according to Law No. 10 039, date 22.12.2008, "On Legal Aid", amended, benefit from free information up to a certain number of pages per claim or equivalent value when information is provided in another format.
+- The citizens regularly registered in the social aid schemes as well as the beneficiary entities, according to Law No 10 039, dated 22/12/2008 “On legal aid”, as amended, shall benefit the information free of charge, up to a certain number of pages for each request, or to the equivalent value where the information is provided in another format.

-- The right to information is limited only to the cases provided for in Article 17 of Law No.119/2014 “On the Right to Information".
+- The right to information shall be limited only to the cases provided for in Article 17 of Law No 119/2014 “On the right to information”.